hyperledger/fabric-ca/docs/source/users-guide.rst

-   comma-separated list of values where one of the values equals the type of identity being registered; for example, if the registrar has the "hf.Registrar.Roles" attribute with a value of "peer", the registrar can register identities of type peer, but not client.
+   comma-separated list of values where one of the values equals the type of identity being registered; for example, if the registrar has the "hf.Registrar.Roles" attribute with a value of "peer", the registrar can register identities of type peer, but not client, admin, or orderer.

 2. The affiliation of the registrar must be equal to or a prefix of the affiliation of the identity being registered.
 For example, an registrar